 Sportsnet is committed to an exceptional event experience with the Grand Slam Social House, Pinty’s Pub & Grill Zone, JR. GSOC and Future Rockstars all in an effort to grow the sport of curling in Canada and support the clubs and communities that make the Pinty’s Grand Slam of Curling events a success.

 The Pinty’s Grand Slam of Curling is also proud to give back to the communities that host our events; the 2015 Meridian Canadian Open in Yorkton, Sask., helped raise $5,000 towards the community’s campaign for a new CT scanner.
+Volunteers in North Bay, Ont., during the 2019 Masters collected donations and handed out pink glowsticks during the opening draw to honour anthem singer Jodi St Pierre.
+A total of $2,000 was raised to support the Cancer Care Close to Home campaign.

 All matches are contested under the Curling Canada “Rules of Curling for Officiated Play” including the five-rock rule.
 Teams must wait until five rocks have been played before they can start eliminating rocks that are sitting in the free-guard zone (outside the house from the tee line to the near hog line).
 The five-rock rule is designed to generate more offence with an extra guard in play.
 This modified rule was introduced in the GSOC in 2011 for a test run and made official in 2014.